Modern Enterprise Data Architecture

 Stage 3 — Cloud: Big Data as a Service

-At this stage, enterprises have recognized the challenges and are addressing them by moving to cloud-managed services such as IBM, Microsoft and Google.
-These managed services free the enterprise from the complexity of managing and maintaining the at-scale processing environments, and lower valuable OpEx spend.
+At this stage, enterprises have recognized the challenges and are addressing them by moving to cloud-managed services such as IBM, Microsoft, and Google.
+These managed services free the enterprise from the complexity of managing and maintaining the at-scale processing environments, and lower valuable OpEx spending.